airblade/quo_vadis/README.md

 If this takes you more than 5 minutes, you can have your money back ;)

-Install and run the generator: add `gem 'quo_vadis'` to your Gemfile, run `bundle install`, then `rails generate quo_vadis:install`.
+Install and run the generator: add `gem 'quo_vadis'` to your Gemfile, run `bundle install`, then `rails generate quo_vadis:install [MODEL_NAME]` (where model name is optional and defaults to `User`).

 Edit and run the generated migration to add the authentication columns: `rake db:migrate`.
-Note the migration (currently) assumes you already have a `User` model.
+Note the migration (currently) assumes you already have a table for your model.

-In your `User` model, add `authenticates`:
+In your `User` (or whichever) model, add `authenticates`:

     class User < ActiveRecord::Base
       authenticates